EmnaMbarki94/ArtisAppJava/README.md

   mvn javafx:run

 ##Acknowledgments
-This project was compeleted with the help, supervision and guidance of our professor and tutor Ms Emna Charfi (emna.charfi@esprit.tn) at Esprit School of Engineering [Link Text](https://esprit.tn).
+This project was compeleted with the help, supervision and guidance of our professor and tutor Ms Emna Charfi (emna.charfi@esprit.tn) at Esprit School of Engineering [Website Link](https://esprit.tn).